 Fiber Optics Buttonbush has striking flowers that birds, bees, and butterflies love.
 Photo Credit: Bailey Nurseries.

 If you’re looking for a way to harvest rainwater, Aquablox is a great solution.
 This custom-sized rainwater harvesting system is built by installing storage tanks underground.
-The system can hold thousands of gallons of water which can then be used for other purposes around the property.
+The system can hold thousands of gallons of water which, with the addition to a pump, can then be used for other purposes around the property.
 Learn more about Aquablox on their website.

 Our crew installs Aquablox under our client’s front yard, which is connected to a drain in the backyard.